Your guide to the 2013 Nobel Prizes

 NOBEL PRIZE IN PHYSIOLOGY OR MEDICINE

-The 2013 Nobel Prize in physics will be announced on Tuesday and the chemistry award is set for Wednesday.
+The 2013 Nobel Prize in chemistry will be announced on Wednesday.
 The Swedish Academy will reveal its choice for the Nobel literature award on Thursday and a Norwegian committee will name the winner or winners of the Nobel Peace Prize on Friday.
 That award is always announced in Oslo, in line with the wishes of prize founder Alfred Nobel.
-This year’s Nobel season ends with the economics award on Oct.
-14.
+This year’s Nobel season ends with the economics award on Monday.